Protoncracker/ErgoMonitor/docs/README.md

 **Objective**: Enable Developer Mode for a better configuration capability.

 1. **Enabling Developer Mode**: For users requiring in-depth customization and control, the 'Settings' section offers a 'Developer Mode' option.
 When activated, this mode reveals a vast array of advanced settings, allowing for precise adjustments to monitoring parameters, alert configurations, and data analysis thresholds.
-This feature caters to power users and IT professionals seeking *granular* oversight over system monitoring practices.
+This feature caters to power users and IT professionals seeking *granular* oversight over system monitoring and security practices.

 2. **Tailoring ErgoMonitor to Your Needs**: With Developer Mode enabled, dive into the depths of ErgoMonitor's customizable settings.
 Adjust how frequently the system scans for updates, fine-tune which metrics trigger alerts, and specify detailed security analysis criteria.
 This level of customization ensures that ErgoMonitor can adapt to the unique demands of various computing environments, from high-performance gaming rigs to critical business infrastructure.